 In most companies, there isn’t a specialist handling security.
-The company may or may not invest in penetration tests to be done on their infrastructure.
-Chances are, there is a network, web, and/or software team that work loosely towards fulfilling the whims of the executive team
+The company may or may not invest in penetration tests to be done on its infrastructure.
+Chances are, there is a network, web, and/or software team that works loosely towards fulfilling the whims of the executive team

 The Architecture Of A Hack